Revealing AI usage and content to users

 01. The Goal

-Improving how users deal with AI music on their music platforms.
+Improving how users interact with AI music on their platforms.

 02. Pain Points